Allied war crimes during World War II: Unrestricted naval warfare

+Abuses against enemy military and POWs

+Illegal orders to take no prisoners were sometimes issued by allied commanders.
+In July 1943, general Patton gave a speech to officers of the US 45th Division, which some of them considered as orders to shoot enemy prisoners.
+Following the Malmedy massacre of US POWs by SS troops in December 1944, there were formal and informal orders in some American units not to take SS prisoners and, sometimes, no German prisoners at all.
+Major-General Raymond Hufft admitted that he gave orders to take no prisoners when his troops crossed the Rhine.
+There were also a number of recorded instances of American soldiers shooting wounded, captured or surrendering enemy troops during the Normandy campaign, as well as mutilating their bodies.

 Dachau liberation reprisals.
 Soldiers of the US Seventh Army and SS prisoners in a coal yard at Dachau concentration camp during its liberation.
 April 29, 1945 (US Army photograph) (Note: The caption for the photograph in the US National Archives reads, "SC208765, Soldiers of the 42nd Infantry Division, US Seventh Army, order SS men to come forward when one of their number tried to escape from the Dachau, Germany, concentration camp after it was captured by US forces.
 Men on the ground in background feign death by falling as the guards fired a volley at the fleeing SS men.
 (157th Regt.
 4/29/45)."

 Lt.
 Colonel Felix L. Sparks disputed this and thought that it "represented the initial step in the cover-up of the execution of German guards".)